 The Future of Tourism is Technological, Smart and Sustainable

-Tourism is not going through its best moment, and the statistics of the last months have been a hard blow for the sector.
+Tourism is not going through its best moment, but it looks like 2022 will be the right time to grow again.
 Given this situation, it is important that improvements are implemented, both in the customer experience and in the traditional way in which the sector has been configured until now.

 The answer to how to remain competitive and revive tourism is to make the most of technologies such as Artificial Intelligence, Big Data, Augmented Reality, and mobile apps.